On the Popov-Pommerening conjecture for linear algebraic groups: Introduction

 holds for the invariant rings.
-This is called the transfer principle (or Grosshans' principle), which goes back to Grosshans \cite{Grosshans3}.
-If particular, if $G$ is reductive, then finite generation of $k[G]^U$ implies finite generation of $k[X]^{U}$, and we can further reduce our attention to prove finite generation of $k[G]^{U}$.
+This is called the transfer principle, which goes back to the nineteenth century.
+In its modern form, it appeared in Grosshans \cite{Grosshans3} and Popov \cite{Popov3}.
+In particular, if $G$ is reductive, then finite generation of $k[G]^U$ implies finite generation of $k[X]^{U}$ and $k[X]^{H}$.

-In \cite{Tan3} Tan reduces the question to connected, simply connected, simple reductive groups $G$.
-Unipotent subgroups of $G$ normalised by a maximal torus $T$ can be parametrized by '(quasi)closed' subsets $S \subset R^+$ of the set $R^+$ of positive roots of $G$ relative to some Borel subgroup containing $T$.
+The question can be further reduced to connected, simply connected, simple reductive groups, see \cite{Tan3, Grosshans}.
+Unipotent subgroups of these normalized by a maximal torus $T$ can be parametrized by '(quasi)closed' subsets $S \subset R^+$ of the set $R^+$ of positive roots of $G$ relative to some Borel subgroup containing $T$.
 If $\mathrm{char}(k)=0$ then quasi-closed and closed subsets are the same: a subset $S\subset R^+$ is closed if the subgroup $\langle U_\a:\a \in S\rangle$ generated by the root subgroups in $S$ does not contain any $U_\b$ with $\b \in R \setminus S$.
 Then the unipotent group

-is normalised by the maximal torus $T$, and all unipotent subgroups of $G$ with this property have this form for some closed subset $S$. (cf. \cite{Tan2,Tan3})
+is normalized by the maximal torus $T$, and all unipotent subgroups of $G$ with this property have this form for some closed subset $S$ (cf. \cite{Tan2,Tan3}).